dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Colombia/co-apm-cash.md

 | `MetaDataIn` → `PaymentExpirationInMinutes` | `numeric` | No | Configure the expiration time for the payment using this field, specifying the duration in minutes.
 The API applies a default value if you don't provide this information. |

 {{% alert title="Considerations" color="info"%}}
-* Colombian Pesos don't support decimal amounts, so all received values will be rounded.
+* Colombian Pesos (COP) does not support decimal amounts; all values will be rounded.
-* The `amount` value needs to include two zeros as decimal places.
-Example `COP 5.000` > `500000`.
+* The `amount` parameter must include two zeros as decimal places.
+For example, COP 5,000 should be sent as 500000.
 {{% /alert %}}

+> _The purchase status for Alternative Payment methods will remain **Pending** until the customer completes the payment at a physical location._

 #### Request example
 {{< highlight json >}}